zdravkov/kendo-docs/api/dataviz/sparkline.md

 ### drag

-Fires as long as the user is dragging the chart using the mouse or swipe gestures.
+Fires as long as the user is dragging the sparkline using the mouse or swipe gestures.

 #### Event Data